 Using homeopathy, we have observed substantial results in most cases of IBS where we were able to provide symptomatic relief and control the further progression of the disease.
 Also, the future complications, which could have occurred if it was not managed properly, were prevented with homeopathic treatment.
 Based on our significant experience, we strongly recommend homeopathy for the treatment of IBS.

 Pathogenesis Of IBS:

-Our intestines are made up of layers of muscles that contract and relax to the move the food through them and to digest it.
+Our intestines are made up of layers of muscles that contract and relax to move the food through them and digest it.
 This is also called Peristalsis.

 These contractions and relaxations usually occur smoothly and in a rhythmic manner.
 Thus, the normal frequency of defecation is maintained, and there is a satisfactory and timely evacuation of the bowels.

-Sometimes the bowels may contract very rapidly, so much that the intestines will not get time to absorb the water from the stools and may result in watery stools or diarrhea.
+Sometimes the bowels may contract very rapidly, so much that the intestines will not get time to absorb the water from the stools which may result in watery stools or diarrhea.